christopher-edberg/Argo-VGOGTE-Selective-Coherence/README.md

 $ (mpirun $OMPIFLAGS) ./binary_name
 ```

-Each benchmark can also be configured with the number of threads (`NUM_THREADS`), number of operations per thread (`NUM_OPS`), etc..
+Each benchmark can also be configured with the number of threads (`NUM_THREADS`), number of operations per thread (`NUM_OPS`), enabling the selective coherence mechanisms (`SELECTIVE_ACQREL`) etc..
 The benchmarks also have specific parameters, such as number of sub operations per operation, number of sub elements per datum, etc.

+Some benchmarks also allow for the bulk allocation of lock flags through the parameter (`MOD_ARGO`).

 ## References